WEeziel172/locator-app/README.md

 - Good use of useCallbacks and useMemo for performance optimization
 - Zustand for state management.
 Better and more performance alternative for Context

+### Project structure

+#### Assets

+All the assets. (images, icons etc)

+Alias
+``
+@assets
+``

+#### Components

+All components.
+Right now, even scoped components are in the components folder.
+Could be refactored later on to be common components and scoped components.
+(Scoped components being components that are only specific to certain page for example, not reusable) Each component has its own respective folder.
+Folder should consist of component, accompanying test and possible style file.
+Alias
+``
+@components
+``

+#### Hooks

+All hooks.
+Each hook has its own directory.
+Directory will have the hook itself, and accompanying test file.

+Alias
+``
+@hooks
+``

+#### i18n (Translation)

+All files regarding i18n (translation framework).

+``
+To add a new translations, add a new folder for the respective language, a json file name "translation" inside of it.
+Add the new language as a translation entry to config.ts inside the i18n folder.
+``

+#### Pages

+All pages of the application.
+Pages are top level components, and should be used mainly by the router.

+Alias
+``
+@pages
+``

+#### Servies

+All services of the application.
+Serviecs are meant to be a way to interface with different APIS.
+Each service has its own directory, which has the service itself and possible accompanying test.

+Alias
+``
+@services
+``

+#### Stores

+All Zustand stores of the application.
+Zustand stores are a better alternative comparing to react context for state management throughout the application.
+Each store should clearly have its own purpose, name should indicate the purpose of the store.

+Alias
+``
+@stores
+``

+#### Tests

+Configuration related to tests.

+#### Types

+All types that are exposed in the application.
+Any types created should be added to the types folder, instead leaving them inside cluttered throughout the application.

+Alias
+``
+@customTypes
+``

+#### Constants

+To mitigate magic strings and numbers, constants file should used for constants that might be used throughout the application.
+For example, routes are declared here.
+This way, we will have a single source of truth, which easier to manage in the long run.

+Alias
+``
+@constants
+``

+#### Config

+Used for configuration.
+For example, component configuration, environment configuration etc.

+Alias
+``
+@config
+``

 ## Stack

 - Vite + React